questoflife/qol_backend_api/README.md

 This is a REST API for a backend and database to the Quest of Life website.

+Currently the app can only be run on a single server, not parallel.
+Redis would have to be implemented for that to be possible (for rate limiter).

 # Setup
 ## Production
 **Prerequisites:** Docker 20.10+, MySQL 8 database